Mayamokhshari/Explaratory-Data-Analysis-for-Machine-Learning/README.md

 4. Data Cleaning & Preprocessing

-Key preprocessing steps include:
+- Key preprocessing steps include:

-Missing Values
+    - Missing Values

-Age: Imputed using the average age within each passenger class (Pclass)
+        - Age: Imputed using the average age within each passenger class (Pclass)

-Cabin: Dropped due to a large number of missing values
+        - Cabin: Dropped due to a large number of missing values

-Embarked: Converted into dummy variables
+    - Embarked and Sex: Converted into dummy variables

 5. Feature Encoding

-Categorical variables converted using pd.get_dummies()
+- Categorical variables converted using pd.get_dummies()

-drop_first=True used to avoid multicollinearity
+- drop_first=True used to avoid multicollinearity

-Feature Selection
+6. Feature Selection

-Dropped non-informative columns such as:
+- Dropped non-informative columns such as:

-Name
+    - Name

-Ticket
+    - Ticket

-6. Model Building
+7. Model Building

-Model: Logistic Regression
+- Model: Logistic Regression

-Why Logistic Regression?
+- Why Logistic Regression?

-Suitable for binary classification problems
+    - Suitable for binary classification problems

-Simple and interpretable baseline model
+    - Simple and interpretable baseline model

-Train-Test Split
+- Train-Test Split

-Features (X) separated from target (y)
+    - Features (X) separated from target (y)

-Data split into training and test sets
+    - Data split into training and test sets

-To address convergence warnings:
+- To address convergence warnings:

-Increased the number of iterations (max_iter)
+    - Increased the number of iterations (max_iter)

-(Optional) Feature scaling can further improve convergence
+    - (Optional) Feature scaling can further improve convergence

 7. Model Evaluation

-The trained model is evaluated using:
+- The trained model is evaluated using:

-Accuracy score
+    - Accuracy score

-Confusion matrix
+    - Confusion matrix

-Classification report
+    - Classification report

-This provides insight into how well the model predicts survival outcomes.
+- This provides insight into how well the model predicts survival outcomes.

 - Project Structure
 - Titanic-Logistic-Regression